Audience FAQs

 If decay does develop under or around a crown, treatment depends on how severe it is.
 Minor decay may be treated by removing the crown, cleaning the tooth, and placing a new crown.
 In more advanced cases, the tooth may require a root canal or, if it is too damaged, extraction.

 In summary, a crown itself does not get cavities, but the tooth underneath and the area around it can still develop decay.
 Good oral hygiene, regular dental visits, and proper crown care are essential to prevent this problem and extend the life of the restoration.
+If you want to maintain a perfect smile permanently, it is crucial to understand flying after dental crown completely.

 Dr. Rifat Alsaman